tschmenger/Annotate_Alignments/Old_Versions/README.md

+# --> This directory & the files included are DEPRECATED.
 ___
 # Introduction
 The file *Annotate_Alignment_V6.py* comes with several python3.6.8 functions that can annotate and highlight positions in a Clustal-formatted alignment.
 The resultfile is a .svg that is fully compatible for further editing in Inkscape/Illustrator or for inspection via your browser.